skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

 GetCommandLineW is from `kernel32.dll`, but CommandLineToArgvW is a bit more off the beaten path in `shell32.dll`.
-If you wanted to avoid linking to `shell32.dll` for whatever reason, you'd need to do the command line parsing yourself.
+If you wanted to avoid linking to `shell32.dll` for [important reasons][shell32], you'd need to do the command line parsing yourself.
 Many runtimes, including Microsoft's own CRTs, don't call GetCommandLineW and instead do their own parsing.
 It's messier than I expected, and when I started digging into it I wasn't expecting it to involve a few days of research.

 The GetCommandLineW has a rough explanation: split arguments on whitespace (not defined), quoting is involved, and there's something about counting